Sound velocity peak and conformality in isospin QCD: Equations of state

-In our model, a quark matter with the substantial quark Fermi sea, with the quark Fermi momenta of $\simeq \lqcd \sim 200$-$300$ MeV or $\sim 2m_\pi$, is formed around $\simeq 4$-$6n_0$.
-Before reaching this domain, the distribution $f(p)$ is not quite flat and there is little bulk domain; its shape is largely characterized by the ``surface'' with the thickness $\sim \Delta$, rather than the Fermi sea made of almost filled quark states (Fig.\ref{fig:occ_cartoon}).
-This surface is the consequence of forming composite particles.
-The above estimate of the density, $4$-$6n_0$, roughly coincides with the $n_I^{\rm overlap} \simeq 5.2n_0$.
-In summary, the evolution of the occupation probability can represent two characteristic scales; one is for the quark saturation, and the other is for the overlap of composite particles.
-The distinction of such two scales was emphasized in Ref.\cite{Fukushima:2020cmk} which discriminate the mode-by-mode percolation in momentum space from the conventional geometric percolation.
+We note that, the quark substructure effects are already significant at 1-2$n_0$ and develops a peak in $c_s^2$ at $\sim 5n_0$, at density substantially smaller than the naive estimate of the pion overlap, $n_I^{\rm overlap} \sim 10 n_0$.
+This suggests that the evolution of the occupation probability can represent two characteristic scales; one is for the quark saturation, and the other is for the overlap of composite particles.
+The distinction of such two scales was emphasized in Ref.~\cite{Fukushima:2020cmk} which discriminates the mode-by-mode percolation in momentum space from the conventional geometric percolation.

+Finally we comment on some difference between nucleonic matter and pionic matter in isospin QCD.
+In nuclear matter the evolution of $c_s^2$ is much slower than in isospin QCD, $c_s^2 \lesssim 0.1$ for $n_B \sim 1$-$2n_0$ \cite{Drischler:2021bup}.
+Nucleons are much heavier than pions and $c_s^2$ is naturally small because of the non-relativistic regime.
+Two- and three-nucleon repulsions increase $c_s^2$, but their effects basically enter as powers of $\sim n_B^2$ and $\sim n_B^3$ whose growth are rather slow and $c_s^2$ goes beyond $1/3$ only at $n_B \gtrsim $ 2-3$n_0$.
+This aspect differs from pionic matter in isospin QCD where pions can be relativistic already at $\simeq n_0$ and $c_s^2 \ge 1/3$ is achieved already at $n_I \sim 2n_0$.